 W M Shaw

 William Maynard Shaw (1842-1918) was the son of a Dorset clergyman and worked as an assistant to C E Kempe for most of the 1860s.
 He may have been a pupil of G F Bodley (Hall p439) and was certainly working for him in 1871 at the time he designed the north aisle at Nutley.
 The following year he started the restoration of Langford church, Bedfordshire, but his known architectural works are few since in 1877 he joined the Society of St John the Evangelist (the ‘Cowley Fathers’), an Anglican religious order, as a lay brother (known as Brother Maynard).
 He spent the greater part of the rest of his life in the USA and South Africa, where the Society was active.
-He did spend some time back in Britain after 1891 and assisted Bodley with the building of the Fathers’ church at Cowley, of which he also painted the ceilings.
+After 1891 he spent more time in Britain and assisted Bodley with the building of the Fathers’ church at Cowley, of which he also painted the ceilings.
 There are churches by him in both the USA and South Africa.

 Extended: Nutley (1871)

-Thomas Shelbourne, who completed St Mark, Eastern Road, Brighton was probably a builder rather than an architect, though there is no mention of anyone of the name in Brighton directories or other records covering the period.
+Thomas Shelbourne, who is said to have completed St Mark, Eastern Road, Brighton was probably a builder rather than an architect, though there is no mention of anyone of the name in Brighton directories or other records covering the period.

 Completed: Brighton, – St Mark (1849)